ParallelMaths/parallel/pages/job-ad.md

 This is a remote role with flexible hours - this could be a part or full time position depending on your circumstances and ambitions.

 You’ll have the opportunity to work closely (albeit virtually for the most part) with Simon himself, as well as leading maths educator (and Countdown winner) Junaid Mubeen.
-As the third ‘founding member’ of our team you will have the space to bring your own ideas to the table, and to shape our work as we strive to develop the world’s largest community of budding young mathematicians.
+As a ‘founding member’ of our team you will have the space to bring your own ideas to the table, and to shape our work as we strive to develop the world’s largest community of budding young mathematicians.

 In the first 6-12 months you will help us to: